 2014 SAFETY STANDDOWN

-The eighth annual GWBAA safety standdown will be held on Thursday, May 1 at the NTSB Training Center in Ashburn, Virginia.
-The keynote speaker will be Greg Feith, a former member of the NTSB and an aviation safety and security expert.
+The eighth annual GWBAA safety standdown was held on Thursday, May 1 at the NTSB Training Center in Ashburn, Virginia.
+The keynote speaker was Greg Feith, a former member of the NTSB and an aviation safety and security expert.
+With over 80 attendees GWBAA’s May 1st Safety Standdown was, by all measures, a big success.

 2013 SAFETY STANDDOWN